azure-deprecation/dashboard/README.md

-# azure-deprecation-notifications
+# Azure Deprecation Notifications
-Notifications about Azure services &amp; features being deprecated
+Trying to keep up with deprecation of Azure services & features?
+This repo aggregates all of them.